 Villastrada is connected by road to the village of Vaiano.
 This final image looking past the fallen tree shows Vaiano with its enviable view of the lake.

-All in all, Lago di Chiusi is a must see during a visit to Tuscany (or Umbria!).
+All in all, the lake is a must see during a visit to Umbria (or Tuscany!).

 Before you go